Babylon (book): The role of drug use in the book

 The other two experiences are juxtaposed with each other.
 Tatarsky's cocaine abuse signifies rather his social status than the addiction itself.
 Vavilen himself notes that it is the price of the drug that counts and that if glue cost a thousand dollars for a tube it would be the top trend drug taken by all the celebrities.
-The other issue he pays attention to is the way to take it cocaine – to sniff it through a hundred dollar bill.
+The other issue he pays attention to is the way to take cocaine – to sniff it through a hundred dollar bill.
 Thus the essence of cocaine intake is in its material value, and the status it gives you not the physical experience itself, and what's more, physical experience of cocaine is, contrary to what it is typically described as in the literature, – hardly pleasant.
 Tatarsky suspects that the mixture is made up of mostly worthless cut and a small amount of amphetamines rather than cocaine.
 LSD, on the contrary, is represented by the drug pusher (a minor personage of the novel) as a "pure drug", a psychedelic that let us experience spiritual enlightenment.
 Acid is also a kind of transition between ancient stimulants like mushrooms and modern synthetic drugs, which combines modern technology and ancient purpose.
 The picture printed on an LSD blotter stamp is perceived by the dealer to influence the effects of LSD acting similarly to an advertisement, imprinting certain associations upon the user.
 While tripping on 5 hits of LSD with a picture of some Babylonian-looking idol character Tatarsky begins to see an uncanny parallel between the TV set and Chaldean altar for human sacrifice.
 The TV through advertising incorporated in it, feeds the viewer to the flames of material consumption and Tatarsky, being a copywriter, begins to see himself as a serviceman of such an inferno.
 The irony here is that if LSD does in fact make Tatarsky experience some form of spiritual enlightenment, then aesthetic enjoyment or clarity of thought do not seem to be among its necessary ingredients.
 Tatarsky experiences a rather frightening trip, at the end of which, taken over by remorse and piety he creates a humorous yet cynical TV advertisement for none other but Jesus Christ himself (in his fantasized ad Jesus comes out of a white luxury car as a halo of bright light from which are seen only a hand on the car's door and a foot stepping outside.
 The scene is accompanied by slogan "Reputable Lord for reputable lords").